top of page

 DBT

-DBT (Dialectical Behavior Therapy) helps you navigate the balance between wanting to change and accepting yourself as you are.
+DBT (Dialectical Behavior Therapy) can help you navigate the balance between wanting to change and practicing acceptance.
 By embracing both acceptance and the drive for growth, you can build emotional resilience and healthier relationships.

 A woman standing in a sunflower field, embracing nature and warmth, symbolizing personal growth, peace, and connection.